 Another key component to usability is the ability to easily modify inputs.
-A tool that allows for modification on the results page is especially useful because it prevents users from having to restart the entire process if they make a mistake or want to run an alternative plan.
-Also, having the option to save is always beneficial because you may underestimate the time needed to complete the process, or may need time to gather the right information.
+A tool that allows for modification on the results page is especially useful, because it prevents users from having to restart the entire process if they make a mistake or want to run an alternative plan.
+Having the option to save is always beneficial because you may underestimate the time needed to complete the process, or may need time to gather the right information.

 Tax Calculations in Retirement

-Although a retirement calculator is a good start, it's best to meet with an experienced retirement planner to help you develop a customized plan that fits your individual situation.
+Although a retirement calculator is a good start, it may be best to meet with an experienced retirement planner to help you develop a customized plan that fits your individual situation.